The Baden Powell Trail is a world-class hiking trail that stretches from Horseshoe Bay in West Vancouver to Deep Cove in North Vancouver.

-The Baden Powell Trail is not a loop, meaning you need to arrange transportation differently for the start and end of your hike.
-The trail also has many different entrance points so you can break the hike up over many different days and trips.
+The Baden Powell Trail is not a loop, meaning that you need to arrange transportation differently for the start and end of your hike unless you simply retrace your steps.
+The trail also has numerous entrance points so you can break the hike up over different days and trips.

-The section of the Baden Powell Trail from just above Panorama Park in Deep Cove to Quarry Rock is about a 1-hour hike.
-It’s a beautiful trail through the trees with a fair number of stairs that’s suitable for most people.
+The section of the Baden Powell Trail from just above Panorama Park in Deep Cove to Quarry Rock is about a one hour hike.
+It’s a beautiful trail through the trees and not overly strenuous, though it does have a decent amount of stairs.
 The view from the top on a sunny day is absolutely spectacular, and makes for a great resting spot before returning back down the hill.

-For more information on the approximately 5 hour/12 km eastern start of the route, click on the Baden Powell Deep Cove to Lynn Canyon Section of the trail.
+For more information about the approximately 5 hour/12-kilometre eastern start of the route, click on the Baden Powell Deep Cove to Lynn Canyon Section of the trail.

-For information on the ~5 hour/10 km central portion of the trail, check out the Baden Powell Lynn Canyon to Grouse Section.
+For information on the roughly 5 hour/10-kilometre central portion of the trail, check out the Baden Powell Lynn Canyon to Grouse Section.